 I can vividly recall the first falla I watched go up in flames and then burn down in a blaze of glory.
 It was a ninot infantil, and one of the earliest to spark that night.
 It was such a strange and surreal sight that the memory has happily stayed with me ever since.

-The falla was draped with cords and men and children from the Casal Faller were dousing it in liquid from 1.5-liter water bottles.
+The falla was draped with cords and men and children from the Casal Faller were dousing it in liquid from large water bottles.
 The young fallera of that particular barrio approached in her elegant silk gown, looking nothing short of a young Spanish princess.

 It didn’t take long to realize that the cords were fireworks and the liquid was gasoline.
 The little princess lit the fuse and BANG the fireworks erupted in a cacophony of lights and colors, the paper-mâiché falla smoldered and burnt to a crisp before our eyes.
 To see this once is spectacular.
 Now picture seeing it dozens and dozens of times.